mkae/alta/README.txt

 This is the repository for the ALTA Project

-Repositor Organization
+Repository Organization

-data/ : contains the data fitting techniques are tested against.
+data/ : contains the data for which the fitting techniques are tested against.